-NSERC/Cenovus/Alberta Innovates Associate Industrial Research Chair in Energy and Environment Systems Engineering and Cenovus Energy Endowed Chair in Environmental Engineering
+Canada Research Chair in Assessment of Energy Systems (Tier-1) and Cenovus Energy Endowed Chair in Environmental Engineering

 Slider